coscene-io/cobridge/README.md

 For real-time visualization of robot data on the web, cobridge integrates with the `colink` component.
 This allows for intuitive monitoring and control through a web interface.

-## Troubleshooting

-If you encounter connection issues:

-1. Verify network connectivity between the robot and cloud server
-2. Check if the WebSocket server address is correctly configured
-3. Ensure all dependencies are properly installed

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 Apache 2.0